rbind a list of vectors into matrix or data.frame

 Details

-The purpose of this function is to emulate do.call(rbind, x)
+The purpose of this function is to emulate do.call(rbind, x) on a list

 of vectors, while specifically handling when there are different

 numbers of entries per vector.
-The output matrix
+The output matrix number of columns

 will be the longest vector (or largest number of columns) in the

-input list x
+input list x.

 Instead of recycling values in each row to fill the target number